Democrats, Republicans say they’ve reached deal to avert another debt ceiling crisis

 “I think it’s different from anything we’ve done in the past, but it does achieve, apparently, a specific number,” said Sen. Roy Blunt of Missouri.
 “We’ll see what the members say.
 I would expect to be able to be for it.”

 Democrats similarly tried to cast the emerging deal in a politically advantageous light.
-Some party lawmakers also sought to chastise their GOP foes for not simplifying the process, after Democrats provided their votes to raise the debt ceiling under President Donald Trump.

 “This is about making sure that we pay our bills,” said Sen. Ron Wyden of Oregon, the leader of the tax-focused Finance Committee.
 “I think there ought to be some Republican reciprocity now given that people like me, during the previous administration, would step up and say we’re not going to let our country [default].”